 Liga MX is the top-tier professional football league in Mexico, currently featuring 18 clubs.
-The league year is split into two tournaments: the Apertura (July-December) and the Clausura (January-May), each culminating in a playoff phase called "liguilla" to determine the champion.
-Historically known as Liga Mayor and Primera División de México, the league temporarily suspended promotion and relegation in 2020 until 2026.
+The league year is split into two tournaments: the Apertura (July-December) and the Clausura (January-May), each crowning a champion.
+The champions are determined through a playoff system called 'liguilla'.
+Promotion and relegation have been suspended since 2020 and are planned to resume in 2026.

-In 1949, Liga MX was renamed Primera División de México, after being known as Liga Mayor since 1943.
+In 1949, the Liga Mayor was renamed to Primera División de México.

-The start of La liguilla in 1970 modernized the league, clubs were now better able to compete and generate profits.
+The start of La liguilla in 1970 modernized the league despite the disagreements between the traditionalists and the modernists.

 Since 1986, Voit has been the official match ball manufacturer for Liga MX.

-From 1996 to 2002, the league followed a two short tournaments in the season, schedule with Invierno and Verano tournaments.
+From 1996 to 2002, Liga MX followed a two short tournaments in the season, schedule with Invierno and Verano tournaments.

-From 2002 to 2011, the 18 teams were divided into three groups of six with the top two teams from each group and the two best third place teams qualified for the liguilla.
+From 2002 to 2011 the 18 teams of Liga MX were divided into three groups of six with the top two teams from each group and the two best third place teams qualified for the liguilla.

-Since 2011, a new rule requires teams to play the final game of every season on Sunday during prime time in order to capture more television audience.
+Since 2011, Liga MX requires teams to play the final game of every season on Sunday during prime time to increase television audience and prevent playoff collusion.

-In 2012, Liga MX canceled an agreement where the promoted team could only negotiate with the company holding the television rights of the relegated team, leading to a dispute with Televisa after the promotion of Club León.
+In 2012 Liga MX canceled the agreement where promoted team could only negotiate with the company holding the television rights of the relegated team.

-Prior to the start of the 2012–13 season, the organization Liga MX/Ascenso MX was created to replace the FMF as the organizing body of the competition.
-In 2012, the league also announced a rebranding, with the introduction of a new logo.
+Prior to the start of the 2012-13 season, the Liga MX/Ascenso MX organization was created, replacing the FMF as the organizing body, and the league announced a rebranding with a new logo.

 Up until its rebranding in 2012, Liga MX did not have a title sponsor.

-In July 2013, league president Decio de María announced BBVA Bancomer as the official sponsor, with the goal of modernizing the league's image.
+In July 2013, BBVA Bancomer was announced as the official sponsor of Liga MX, with the goal of modernizing the league's image.

-From 2013 to 2016, Club León matches were broadcast in the United States by Telemundo.
+From 2013–16, Univision used Telemundo to broadcast Club León matches in the United States.

-In 2014, the contract with Voit was extended for four years, continuing their role as the official match ball manufacturer for Liga MX.
+In 2014, Liga MX extended the contract with Voit for four years, keeping them as the official match ball manufacturer.

-On 18 September 2015, the sponsorship deal with BBVA Bancomer was extended until 2019.
+On 18 September 2015, the sponsorship deal between Liga MX and BBVA Bancomer was extended until 2019.

-For the Apertura 2016, Guadalajara home matches in Mexico were exclusively shown on an internet streaming service called Chivas TV.
+For the Apertura 2016, Guadalajara home matches in Mexico were exclusively shown on the Chivas TV internet streaming service, not on over-the-air television or cable and satellite operators.

 In July 2017, Televisión Nacional de Chile (TVN) announced it would show Liga MX matches involving Chilean players in Chile.